kamperh/bucktsong_segmentalist/features/readme.md

 Word-pair alignment
 -------------------

+These steps are required if you are planning to train the cAE.
 Move to the directory where word alignment is performed:

     cd wordpair_aligns